shoeper/seafile-docs/deploy/using_mysql.md

 ## Deploying and Directory Layout

 Supposed your organization's name is "haiwen", and you've downloaded `seafile-server_1.8.2_*` into your home directory.
-We suggest you to to use the following layout for your deployment:
+We suggest you to use the following layout for your deployment:

 ```
 mkdir haiwen